clartaq/cwiki/resources/private/md/Tag_Design.md

   - how it works
 ---

-Tags are a convenience that let users classify their information in some (hopefully) systematic way.
+Tags are a convenience that lets users classify their information in some (hopefully) systematic way.
 They are a pain to deal with from a programming perspective, but I wouldn't want to use a system without them.

 Some of the characteristics of tags include:

 - Tags are always associated with at least one page.
 - Tags may be of any length up to limits imposed by the operating system and hardware.
 Since tags are treated as Java `String`s, they may be billions of characters long.
 - There may be any number of tags associated with a page.
+However, there are some limitations imposed by the page editing facilities.
-- The contents of a tag, the characters making it up, are UTF-16, same as the characters making up Java strings.
+- The contents of a tag, the characters making it up, are [UTF-16](https://en.wikipedia.org/wiki/UTF-16), same as the characters making up Java strings.

 ## Tag Usage ##

 For me personally, I try to minimize the number of tags I use.
 Otherwise it seems like you're creating a new tag for every page.
 I also tend to use lower-case only except when the tag is an acronym, like "FAQ", or a proper name, like "TeX".

-Trying to stick to either plurals or singular tags is probably a good idea too, but hard to do.
+Trying to stick to either plural or singular tags is probably a good idea too, but hard to do.
 For example, there are lots of "special" pages.
 When I write a description of a special page, do I use the tag "special page" or "special pages".
 I try to be consistent, but am not always successful.
 You can check the [[All Tags]] page to see if you are sticking to you plan.
 If it shows that you have used both versions, you can drill down to see if the majority are one form or the other and make corrections.
 Or maybe it really does make sense to use the plural and singular in some cases.

 ## Tags in the Database ##